kenpower/TicTacToeRefactoring_Worksheet/readme.md

 # Refactoring exercise

-Examine the code in `TicTacToe.cpp` and the test in `test.cpp`.
+Examine the code in `TicTacToe.cpp` and the tests in `test.cpp`.
 It has a simple implementation of a TicTacToe game.
 Notice that the `winner()` method is simplified: you win by getting three in a row horizontally.
 Notice also that the heuristics for what to play are primitive: win if you can, play any valid move otherwise.
 We’ll migrate toward something capable of more sophisticated strategies.